networktocode/netutils/docs/user/lib_use_cases.md

 Functions are grouped with like functions, such as IP or MAC address based functions.
 Included to date are groupings of:

+- ASN - Provides the ability to convert BGP ASN from integer to dot notation and back.
 - Bandwidth - Provides the ability to convert between various bandwidth values.
 - Banner - Provides the ability to normalize the various banner delimiters.
-- BGP ASN - Provides the ability to convert BGP ASN from integer to dot notation.
 - Configuration
     - Cleaning - Provides the ability to remove or replace lines based on regex matches.
     - Compliance - Provides the ability to compare two configurations to sanely understand the differences.
+    - Conversion - Provides the ability to convert between different syntax's within the same OS.
     - Parsing - Provides the ability to parse configuration for the minor differences that are there.
 - DNS - Provides the ability to work with DNS, such as validating that a FQDN is resolvable.
 - Interface - Provides the ability to work with interface names, expanding, abbreviating, and splitting the names.